undulate/undulate/README.md

 # undulate
 The package manager of the future.

+**Undulate is in development and is presently not functional.
+Stay tuned!**

 ## Terms
 - 'undulate' - The package manager
 - 'und' - The base command